-Servants weren't always stupid, they could be shrewd.
+Servants weren't always stupid; they could be shrewd.
 There was nothing uncommon in portraying a servant as wiser and more ingenious than their master and mistress, especially in comic plays.
+A black servant in Laugh When You Can thwarts his master's efforts to compel a beautiful woman to commit adultery with him.
 The pretty, saucy, maidservant was a staple figure in plays and operettas, including Shakespeare and bawdy Restoration comedies.
 Lucy, a maidservant in the comic play The Country Wife has "extraordinary" agency: "she is indispensable to the love story, saves her mistress from a disastrous marriage... and acts as the deus ex machina that resolves all the problems at the end of the play."*

 In Austen, servants serve the mechanics of the plot just as their real-life counterparts served their masters and mistresses.